PROGRAM DATES: May 6 - 30, 2018

 ARHI 2121, Introduction to Italian Art.
 3 credit hours.

 Students will learn how to appreciate, analyze, and think critically about original works of art in situations unlike the traditional art appreciation or art history classes.
 The emphasis will be on seeing and discussing actual works of art in their cultural settings, not reproductions through digital images.
 Each student will be given a specific work that they will prepare in advance in order to present to the class on site.

-May 7th, 2017 - All participants are responsible for making their own travel arrangements to and from Italy.
-In order to arrive in Rome on May 8th for the beginning of the program, May 7th is the last possible day to depart the United States for Rome.
+May 6th, 2018 - All participants are responsible for making their own travel arrangements to and from Italy.
+In order to arrive in Rome on May 7th for the beginning of the program, May 6th is the last possible day to depart the United States for Rome (arrival May 7th).